english version Homepage Brigitte & Heinz deutsche Version

 (Henry Ford)

-As long you cant forgive others their being different, youre still far away from the way to wisdom.
+As long you can’t forgive others their being different,

-We all live under the same sky, but we dont have the same horizon.
+We all live under the same sky, but we don’t have the same horizon.

 (Konrad Adenauer)

-Dont spend your time searching for an obstacle.
+Don’t spend your time searching for an obstacle.
 Perhaps there is none.

 (Franz Kafka)